Skip to main content

 Inland vs Outland Common-Law Sponsorship

-Common-law partners can apply under two streams depending on where the sponsored partner currently lives:
+Common-law partners can apply under two streams depending on where the sponsored partner currently lives.
+Both are valid: the labels refer to where the application is processed, not to the nature of your relationship.

 Inland (In-Canada)